World of Ptavvs: Plot summary

 Although he assumed that the resident Thrint overseer would be able to rescue him after seeing the plume of gas created by his impact, his timing could not have been worse; while he was in stasis, the races enslaved by the Thrint revolted.
-Facing extinction, the Thrint decided to take their enemies with them by constructing a telepathic amplifier powerful enough to command all sentient species in the galaxy to commit suicide along with the Thrint themselves, with only the artificially created Bandersnatchi, having been secretly designed by their creators, the Tnuctipun, to be resistant to the Power surviving this mass-extinction event.
+Facing extinction, the Thrint decided to take their enemies with them by constructing a telepathic amplifier powerful enough to command all sentient species in the galaxy to commit suicide along with the Thrint themselves, Only the artificially created Bandersnatchi, who had been secretly designed by their creators, the Tnuctipun, to be resistant to the Power, survived this mass-extinction event.
 After hundreds of millions of years, the yeast food mutated and evolved into complex life on Earth and eventually into humans.

 The telepathic encounter with the Thrint leaves the confused Greenberg with two sets of memories, his own and Kzanol's.
 He instinctively assumes he was Kzanol, the much more powerful telepath.
 Both Greenberg and the real Kzanol steal spaceships and race to reclaim the thought-amplifying machine on Neptune, which is powerful enough to enable a single Thrint to control every thinking being in the Solar System.
 The chase leads to Pluto, which had been a moon of Neptune before it was knocked into its own orbit by the impact of Kzanol's ship.
 Eventually, Greenberg's personality reasserts itself and, armed with the knowledge of how to resist the Power (from Kzanol's own memories), Greenberg traps Kzanol again in a stasis field.